 10. Eagle River Nature Center

-At the Eagle River Nature Center, individuals of all ages and sizes are turned loose to explore the valuable Anchorage outdoors around them!
+Eagle River Nature Center is another one of the most beautiful places to visit in Anchorage.
+Individuals of all ages and sizes can explore the stunning Anchorage outdoors around them!
 With available facility rentals and an impressive amount of accompanying trails, the Eagle River Nature Center has existed since 1996 as a haven for the spectacular.
 You never know what you’ll see next!
 Catch a sight of a rare sea otter, check out moose from any one of their viewing decks, and even participate in local volunteer projects!
 Whether it’s the nature you’re interested in, or the exposure to the outdoors, at the Eagle River Nature Center, Anchorage’s best comes alive!

 Eagle River Nature Center